liamti5/European-Inflation-Dynamics-UZH/README.md

 # european-inflation-dynamics
+> [!NOTE]

-This is the GitHub Repository for the course Digital Tools for Finance at the University of Zurich.
-We are analysing European Inflation Dynamics to see if latitude/longitude can explain european differences in inflation dynamics.
+> This repository is part of the Digital Tools for Finance course at the University of Zurich.
+While the focus of this project involves analyzing European Inflation Dynamics, the primary purpose of this repository is not the research itself.
+Instead, the emphasis is on developing a well-organized project structure, practicing efficient use of digital tools for research, and understanding software development concepts that can boost productivity in research.

+##  Setting up Development Environment using Docker

+The easiest way to start with this repository is to build the docker image using the provided dockerfile:

+`docker build -t european-inflation-dynamics .`

+Then, once the image is built, run the docker container
+- if you want to keep changes that you make in the container, you can mount your project directory to the container using a volume by running
+`docker run -it --rm -p 8888:8888 -v $(pwd):/app european-inflation-dynamics`
+- if you **don't** want to keep the changes you make in the container, run `docker run -it -p 8888:8888 --rm european-inflation-dynamics
+`

+This will open an interactive bash session.
+You can look around the project, run `make` commands etc. If you want to launch a jupyter server, run the following command:

+`jupyter notebook --ip=0.0.0.0 --port=8888 --no-browser --allow-root`

 ## Processing external data